zer0bruh/ArenaSurvivor/README.md

 ## 💻 Releases

-A compiled version of the game is available as standalone apps for both Windows and MacOS:
+A compiled version of the game is available as a standalone app for both Windows and MacOS:

 -*sorry linux users*
 - Windows version (.exe)